 Although he could sometimes froth with anger, Joe Kagigite was a very engaging brother when we lived together at home in the '90s.
-So engaging was he that I cried the first night he was away from us when he joined Kijabe Boys' High School in 1996.
+So engaging was he that I cried the first night he was away from us when he joined Kijabe Boys' High School in early 1996.
 I really was saddened by his absence.

 Bob Njinju, my second eldest brother, was a tough boy in the '90s - tougher than diamonds!
 During his primary school years, he used to marshal boys for an entertaining march before and after our country's flag was raised on the school parade ground.
 His toughness must be the reason he was selected to join the Kenya Air-force in 2002 when he was just fresh from high school.
 When he joined the Kenya Air-force that year, he began training as an engineer - an opportunity many would consider fortunate.

 For some reasons though, Bob left the secure job with the Kenya Air-force sometime in 2006 and ventured into private business.
 As life would have it, the business faired badly, leaving him as broke as a church mouse.
 Consequently, he was locked from his rented room in Nairobi by his landlord, forcing him to retreat back to our home in Kiserian sometime in 2007.

 That time Bob came to stay at home in 2007, I would observe him rise early everyday to go hustle in Nairobi, sometimes with fare from Mum.
 I later on came to envy that kind of toughness of rising early everyday, and as a result of it, Bob's business recovered which made him financially independent enough to relocate again to Nairobi.